 How does a computer work?

-In fact, computers perform a wide variety of tasks, this makes it a general-purpose machine.
-It opposed to a calculator because it only can do to calculate limitedly.
-Thus, based on input data, it can perform operations and problem-solve in the most assorted areas of human effort e.g. administrative, scientific, design, engineering, health, communications, etc., including more issues that they would not directly solvable or possible without your intervention.
+In fact, computers perform a wide variety of tasks, which makes them general-purpose machines.
+It is opposed to a calculator because it only can do to calculate limitedly.
+Thus, based on input data, it can perform operations and problem-solve in the most assorted areas of human effort e.g. administrative, scientific, design, engineering, health, communications, etc., including more issues that would not be directly solvable or possible without your intervention.

 Basically, the capacity of a computer depends on its hardware components, while the diversity of tasks lies mostly in the software that it supports running and contains installed.